Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Denmark?

 5G depends on the Danish network the eSIM rides and whether the plan includes it.
 All three networks, TDC NET, the Telia and Telenor TT-Network, and 3, run live 5G, with the densest coverage around Copenhagen, Aarhus and Odense.
-Simscanner does not yet publish a verified per-brand 5G figure for Denmark; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Denmark in the speed section.

 How do I activate an eSIM before arriving in Denmark?